Udon Noodle Soup with Crisp Vegetables

 - 2 scallions, green and white parts, thinly sliced

-Combine the water, kombu, vegetable stock, and tamari in a large saucepan and bring to a simmer.
-Add the udon and simmer rapidly simmer for 6 to 8 minutes or until al dente.
-Add tamari to taste and add a few grindings of pepper.
+Combine the vegetable broth and ginger in a large saucepan and bring to a rapid simmer.
+Add the udon noodles and simmer for 6 to 8 minutes, or until al dente.
+Add soy sauce and pepper as desired

 Divide the broth and noodles among 4 serving bowls.
 Top each with some bell pepper, carrot, watercress, and scallion.
 Serve at once.